lablup/backend.ai/docs/install/install-from-package.rst

 2. Install Docker and Docker Compose v2.

-3. Prepare a Python distribution whose version matches with the package requirements. (e.g,.
-Backend.AI 22.03 and 22.09 requires Python 3.10) Either:
+3. Prepare a Python distribution whose version matches with the package requirements. (e.g., Backend.AI 22.03 and 22.09 requires Python 3.10) Either:

    - Use the Linux distribution's official package